 The discovery stopped Reinette in her tracks and permanently altered her perception of reality, ultimately forcing her to ask herself, “Who the heck was Frederick Funston?”

 THE MOST FAMOUS MILITARY FIGURE YOU NEVER HEARD OF

-Five foot four and barely 120 pounds General Frederick Funston was the highest ranked military official in the country at the time of his death in 1917.
+Five foot four and barely 120 pounds, General Frederick Funston, was the highest-ranked military official in the country at the time of his death in 1917.

-Famous for taking control of San Francisco and declaring an unofficial martial law following the catastrophic 1906 earthquake and inferno, Funston would order the controversial dynamiting of affluent homes so as to create a firebreak.
+Famous for taking control of San Francisco and declaring an unofficial martial law following the catastrophic 1906 earthquake and inferno, Funston would order the controversial dynamiting of affluent homes to create a firebreak.

-Funston would die an untimely death; two months later Funston's subordinate, Pershing, would ultimately lead the nation into its first World War and an ever enlarging military expansion.
+Funston would die an untimely death; two months later, Funston's subordinate, Pershing, would ultimately lead the nation into its first World War and an ever-enlarging military expansion.

 General Frederick Funston would soon disappear into the shadows of the newly formed heroes of WWI.
-Yet the ripple of many of his oppressive acts and decisions at the turn of the century continue into present day.
+Yet the ripple of many of his oppressive acts and decisions at the turn of the century continues into present day.